1c7/Subtitle-Timeline-Editor/README-in-English.md

 	* Display audio waveform

 ## Why?
-The current software for making subtitle it not every good.
+The current software for making subtitle is not good.

-## Design: Behind the scene
+## Behind the scene: Design

 ### I made multiple version
 ![](./img/1.jpg)